nexxyz/pyserialoscd/README.md

 It also supports multiple devices, but this has not been tested by me.
 I have not implemented anything around tilt, arc or other devices than grids (yet - if there's demand I might do that).
 I am sure if it works with grids that are not 16x8.

+**Note:** It seems, at least on Windows, the /grid/map/level (and possibly row & col) OSC command (when tested with monome home's vari-bright map-test) does not behave at expected with okeyron's original firmware.
+Please use [my modified firmware](https://github.com/nexxyz/neotrellis_monome_teensy) instead.
+It also adds variable intensity for mono-bright applications using the /grid/intensity OSC command.

 ## How to install it

 You need to download and install a recent version of [python](python.org/downloads/).